Publications

-Jewish Culture and Contexts, publishes monographs in all areas of Judaic studies.
-The series' editorial board is headed by David B. Ruderman, and is made up of Richard I. Cohen, Moshe Idel, Deborah Dash Moore, Ada Rapoport-Albert, Michael Swartz, and Alan Mintz.
-Along with award-winning monographs and path-breaking scholarship, the series also publishes volumes that grow out of the Katz center fellowship years.
+Jewish Culture and Contexts publishes monographs in all areas of Judaic studies.
+The series' editorial board is co-headed by Steven Weitzman and David B. Ruderman, and is made up of Richard I. Cohen, Moshe Idel, Deborah Dash Moore, Ada Rapoport-Albert, Michael Swartz, and Alan Mintz.
+Along with award-winning monographs and path-breaking scholarship, the series also publishes volumes that grow out of the Katz Center fellowship years.

 The Gruss Colloquium in Judaic Studies was inaugurated in the spring of 1994.
 This year-end event provides a forum for Katz Center fellows and distinguished guests to present and debate the results of their research.
 Select papers delivered at the colloquium and chosen from the year's seminars are published under the editorship of fellows appointed from the research group.
 As the culmination of a year of intense study on a common research theme, the colloquium volumes aim to define the state of the field at its vibrant cutting edge.
 In 1998, Yale University Press published the first volume of papers drawn from the colloquium as part of the series Jewish Culture and Society.
 Since 2002, the Katz Center has joined with the University of Pennsylvania Press to bring out the volumes as part of the series Jewish Culture and Contexts.